AswinBalamurugan/binary_classification/README.md

 * Default details

 # Solution
 To develop a suitable model to predict if a new customer will default the payment next month, given the requisite information.
 Accuracy score from sklearn was used to compare the efficiency of the models.
+For KNN Classifier, SVM and Neural Networks, the data was scaled using Standard Scaler.

 # Models
 Given below are the models that were applied alongwith their accuracy scores: